Regulation

 Complaints Procedure

-If the Managing Partner/other Partner is unable to resolve your complaint within 5 working days, unless otherwise agreed with you, a full investigation will then be carried out and an initial response will be sent to you within a further 10 working days.
-Following this investigation you will be invited to meet to discuss your complaint or, if a meeting is not possible, arrange a time to speak with you with the aim of resolving the complaint.
+2. If the Partner is unable to resolve your complaint within 7 days, unless otherwise agreed with you, within 5 days please write by letter or email to the Managing Partner or, if the Managing Partner is the Partner in (1) above, the Designated Complaints Handler (“DCH”) setting out details of your complaint.
+The Managing Partner / DCH will acknowledge receipt of your complaint letter / email within 2 working days and will investigate the complaint further before sending you an initial response within 10 working days.
+Following this investigation the Managing Partner / DCH will invite you to meet to discuss your complaint or, if a meeting is not possible, arrange a time to speak with you with the aim of resolving the complaint.

-Within 2 working days of the above meeting or telephone conversation the investigating Partner will write to you to confirm what was discussed and to set out any solutions agreed.
-If you do not wish to meet or discuss the complaint by telephone as above, the investigating Partner will write to you within 5 working days of completing their investigation with a detailed response to the complaint and include any proposals for resolving your complaint.
+4. If you do not wish to meet or discuss the complaint by telephone as above, the Managing Partner / DCH will reply to your complaint within working 5 days of completing their investigation with a detailed response to the complaint and include any proposals for resolving the matter.

-If we have to change any of the timescales above, we will let you know and explain why.
+6. If we have to change any of the timescales above, we will let you know and explain why.